-Klobuchar: After Haugen testimony, “the switch flipped” on legislating big tech
+Klobuchar: After Haugen testimony, ‘the switch flipped’ on legislating big tech

 When I commented at the opening of my phone call with Senator Amy Klobuchar that things were “getting interesting” in the realm of tech regulation, she responded as if I’d just uttered an understatement the size of a Facebook server farm.

-The testimony of Facebook whistleblower Frances Haugen appears to have changed the politics of tech regulation within Congress, causing a coalescence of ideas on what Congress should–or can–do.
-Haugen shared documents with the SEC which she charged showed, among other things, that Facebook knew its Instagram service was harming adolescent girls’ wellbeing, yet did little to stop it.
+The testimony of Facebook whistleblower Frances Haugen appears to have changed the politics of tech regulation within Congress, causing a coalescence of ideas on what Congress should—or can—do.
+Haugen shared documents with the SEC that she charged showed, among other things, that Facebook knew its Instagram service was harming adolescent girls’ well-being, yet did little to stop it.
 (Facebook disputes that assessment.)

 Reigning in Big Tech has become the rare issue in the capital that isn’t quickly derailed by spasms of hyper-partisanship.
 Protecting kids also has this effect, making Haugen’s revelations even more powerful.
 Tech regulation is resonant with constituents, too, and yet Congressional hearings have become less about sassy sound-bite exchanges with tech executives, and more about searching questions into the inner workings of tech’s worst habits and the business models behind them.

-Anti-trust reform is one of several major issues relating to big tech in Klobuchar’s domain as chair of the Senate Judiciary antitrust subcommittee, along with data privacy, child safety, and Section 230 reform.
+Antitrust reform is one of several major issues relating to Big Tech in Klobuchar’s domain as chair of the Senate Judiciary antitrust subcommittee, along with data privacy, child safety, and Section 230 reform.
 I spoke to her about the aftermath of the Haugen whistle blow, tech lobbyists, the problem of regulating algorithms, government inaction on privacy, and about her major new antitrust bill (cosponsored with Senator Chuck Grassley), the American Innovation and Choice Online Act, which empowers state and federal agencies to sue big marketplace operators like Amazon for favoring their own products.

 (The interview has been edited for length and clarity.)

-Fast Company: I watched the Frances Haugen hearing and it almost seemed like a turning point in the effort to regulate tech, but this week I’m wondering how did it all land?
+Fast Company: I watched the Frances Haugen hearing, and it almost seemed like a turning point in the effort to regulate tech, but this week I’m wondering how did it all land?
 What will the takeaways really be in the Capital?

-Senator Amy Klobuchar: I think that one of the things that changed last week, even beyond just Facebook, is that for so long my colleagues have been hearing from the tech companies and their legions of lobbyists, “trust us, we’ve got this,” and it’s just so hard to lift up the hood and figure this out.
+Senator Amy Klobuchar: I think that one of the things that changed last week, even beyond just Facebook, is that for so long my colleagues have been hearing from the tech companies and their legions of lobbyists, “Trust us, we’ve got this,” and it’s just so hard to lift up the hood and figure this out.
 I do believe the main obstacle has been the ease of not doing anything when there’s lobbyists and money being thrown around versus the difficulty of having to take on all the tech companies who are either telling you you’re stupid or you’re misinformed.

-I think that the switch flipped, and part of it is because it’s about kids’ issues and part of it is because momentum has really been growing over the last year about some more action and there were a lot of signs to this.
-The bipartisan support for Lina Khan [who Congress confirmed to lead the Federal Trade Commission], and the hearing we just had for [Jonathan] Kantor [Biden’s progressive nominee to lead the FTC’s antitrust division].
+I think that the switch flipped, and part of it is because it’s about kids’ issues and part of it is because momentum has really been growing over the last year about some more action and there were a lot of signs to this—the bipartisan support for Lina Khan [who Congress confirmed to lead the Federal Trade Commission], and the hearing we just had for [Jonathan] Kantor [Biden’s progressive nominee to lead the FTC’s antitrust division].

 The fact [is] that usually things go so far along partisan lines.
 And they weren’t in the hearings that we’ve had in the Judiciary [committee] on things like big data and the app stores, where you could hardly tell the difference in about 90% of the questions between if someone was a liberal Democrat or conservative Republican.
 And the public [has] had it after seeing their kids get more and more hooked on these platforms during the pandemic.